cdoge25/ecommerce-data-pipeline/README.md

 ![](https://github.com/cdoge25/ecommerce-data-pipeline/blob/main/assets/dashboard/3.png)
 Customers are divided into 4 segments by using the RFM metrics.
 However, the datasets that were provided only consist of customers that either have made a purchase once or have never purchased anything, the F (Frequency) metric is therefore left out.
 - Customers are then segmented by using only the R (Recency) and M (Monetary) metrics.
 - Those who have made a purchase recently that is also one of high-value are the “VIP Shoppers”, those who made a purchase of high-value but haven't purchased again recently are the “Past High Rollers”.
-Those who ordered moderate-value products recently are the “Recent Buyers” and those who have only made a purchase of low-value products a long time ago are the “Inactive Customers”.
+Those who ordered moderate-value products recently are the “Potential Growth” and those who have only made a purchase of low-value products a long time ago are the “Inactive Customers”.
 - Low to moderate-value customers are about 60% of the customer base but only account for 25% of sales .“VIP Shoppers” and “Past High Rollers” on the other hand, take about 40% of the customer base but account for 75% of sales, these are the customers that the company needs to focus more with their marketing efforts.
 ### Customer Segments' Preferences
 ![](https://github.com/cdoge25/ecommerce-data-pipeline/blob/main/assets/dashboard/4.png)
 <!-- omit in toc -->
-#### "Inactive Customers" and "Recent Buyers"
+#### "Inactive Customers" and "Potential Growth"
 These 2 types of customers are not so different on their taste and behavior, they share some common characteristics:
 - They tend to make purchases during weekday afternoons.
 - The value of their orders are not substantial so they want to pay up quickly,